valajczech/valajczech/README.md

 # Hello there, I'm valaj! 👋

-I am mostly self-taught Full Stack developer
+I am mostly self-taught Full Stack web developer, but I am also interested in game development in Unity and Python automatization.
+Most of the time I use languages like javaScript and Python, but I also use C#, since it is main language used in my school.

 - :pushpin: Czech Republic
-- :books: MEVN Stack (MongoDB, Express.js, Vue.js, Node.js)
+- :books: MEVN (MongoDB, Express.js, Vue.js, Node.js)
-- :green_book: I am currently studying at [POJFM](https://pojfm.cz)
+- :mortar_board: I am a student of Information Technologies at [POJFM](https://pojfm.cz)
-- :construction_worker: I am currently working on [Orexin](https://github.com/Orexin)
+- :construction_worker: Current project: [Orexin](https://github.com/Orexin)